duo-labs/sharedsignals/examples/README.md

 ## Receiver
-In order to test out the PUSH delivery method of the SSE spec, we have created a recevier service that will spin up, configure the stream, and then host an endpoint where the transmitter can push events.
+In order to test out the PUSH delivery method of the SSE spec, we have created a receiver service that will spin up, configure the stream, and then host an endpoint where the transmitter can push events.
 Those events will be logged to std out.
 This service also has a `/request_verification` endpoint which, when called (via the browser or other method), will cause the receiver to request a